-Being a millennial, I’ve been restless for some time, questioning myself about “what I’m supposed to do”, “what I was born to be”, despite the fact that I have a job, hobbies, social activities.
-I’ve been wondering what should I do for the society.
+Being a millennial, I’ve been restless for some time, questioning myself about “what I’m supposed to do in this world” and “what I was born to be”, despite the fact that I have a job, hobbies, and social activities.
+I’ve been wondering what “I should do” for the society.

 “This is an amazing time to be alive.
 I hope you make the most of it.”